-As a musician, Joe has traveled across the globe extensively, performing throughout Europe, Brazil, Japan and South Africa.
-He has appeared on over 22 albums, including recent releases EVOLUTION by Dr. Lonnie Smith, (Blue Note Universal Records), Sullivan Fortner's ARIA (Impulse Universal Records) and Christian aTunde Adjuah's STRETCH MUSIC (Ropeadope Records).
+As a musician, Joe has traveled across the globe extensively.
+Having touched almost every continent, he has performed throughout North America, South America, Europe, Asia, and Africa.
+He has appeared on over 30 albums, including recent releases by Dr. Lonnie Smith ALL IN MY MIND, (Blue Note Universal Records), Sullivan Fortner's ARIA (Impulse Universal Records) and Christian aTunde Adjuah's Grammy Nominated EMANCIPATION PROCRASTINATION (Ropeadope Records).

 In 2015, Joe became an adjunct professor at Tulane University.
 For the past four years, Joe still finds the time to give back to his community through a benefit concert he created entitled "Christmas in Treme."
 The proceeds help fund Holy Faith Temple B.C.’s outreach programs, including Food and Pantry, Computer Literacy and Vacation Bible School.